zkMeLabs/zkme-did-registry/README.md

-# Zkme DID Registry Contract
+# zkMe DID Registry Contract

-This library is an implementation of a registry contract that supports the Zkme DID Method.
+This library is an implementation of a registry contract that supports the zkMe DID Method.

 ## Overview

-The Zkme registry contract acts as a public ledger, where the Zkme-Identity specified Decentralised Identifiers will be logged.
-The specifications related to Zkme DID method are mentioned in the document.
-A DID generated using the Zkme DID generator, can be stored and managed on the ledger using this contract library.
+The zkMe registry contract acts as a public ledger, where the zkMe-Identity specified Decentralised Identifiers will be logged.
+The specifications related to zkMe DID method are mentioned in the document.
+A DID generated using the zkMe DID generator, can be stored and managed on the ledger using this contract library.

 ## Contract Deployment